Sockeye: a language for analyzing hardware documentation

-\paragraph{Specifying that an area cannot be read using a monitor} However, the approach used in the example in \cref{sec:overview} that compares two snapshots of the memory can only detect writes, but not reads.
+However, the approach used in the example in \cref{sec:overview} that compares two snapshots of the memory can only detect writes, but not reads.
 A simple way to detect reads as well is to interpose a monitor between the ASC and the DRAM.
 Note that by ``monitor'', we mean a construct only used for the analysis, not intended to represent any hardware.
 In the \txone example, the monitor would wrap the DRAM, expose the exact same interface as the DRAM, and intercept and forward all calls.
 Whenever an undesired access (read or write) occurs, the monitor sets a boolean flag, and at the end, we can assert that the flag was not set.